 The planning application also features a number of proposed alterations and enhancements to the facilities in the exiting hotel to help provide facilities for the additional accommodation.
 These include two new lifts; a relocation of the current shop in the hotel entrance area; the creation of a viewing gallery to the pool area; and most significantly, an extension of the existing hotel restaurant to provide an additional 200 covers to enable guests in the new accommodation to be served.

 This latest application aims to align itself with the Royal Borough of Windsor and Maidenhead Council’s visitor strategy’s aim of persuading visitors to ‘stay longer and spend more’, as well as capitalise on the growth of the short breaks market.
 It also aims to reduce the number of daily journeys to the Resort by car by encouraging more people to stay on site, therefore reducing the traffic on the already busy roads around the Resort.
 During the recent public consultations the plans received positive feedback from those who attended, with 94% agreeing with Legoland Windsor Resort providing additional family accommodation, and 83% providing positive feedback towards the design of the hotel.
 If granted, the new extension will open in early 2017.

 What are your thoughts on the latest accommodation proposals at Legoland Windsor Resort?
-Have your say over on the Attraction Source Forum.
+Have your say on our social media channels.
 We’ll continue to bring you all the latest news from this interesting development.